ddnexus/irt/README.markdown

 ## Known Issue

-IRT use yaml serialization, and inherits its limits (e.g.: Yaml cannot dump anonymous classes, MatchData, oject that contains binding, etc.) so if you stumble upon on one of them, you have just to test the subparts of the object that you cannot dump.
+IRT uses yaml serialization, and inherits its limits (e.g.: Yaml cannot dump anonymous classes, MatchData, object that contains binding, etc.) so if you stumble upon on one of them, you have just to test the subparts of the object that you cannot dump.
 For example, instead of testing one whole anonymous class, (which is however a bad idea) you can add tests for the values returned by its methods or variables.